Ravi-Rsankar/quick-nates/quick-notes-javascript.md

 It can be in three states, fulfilled, pending or rejected.
 It helps to catch all the errors that occurred after rejection or attach a callback to the handle of the fulfilled value.

-#### Boolean in JS
+## Boolean in JS

-In javascript logical operators can be applied to non boolean values also.
+In JavaScript logical operators can be applied to non Boolean values also.
 A condition true && "Hi" will execute without any errors.
 The result of the above command will be 'Hi', meaning both the conditions are true.

-In javascript, empty string is evaluated as false when applied to a logical operator.
+In JavaScript, empty string is evaluated as false when applied to a logical operator.
 Similarly the number 0 means false

-#### Array functions
+## Array functions

 ##### map